 Difference Between Capital Receipt and Revenue Receipt

 In general, two types of receipts occur during the course of business.
-Capital Receipts are described as the money brought to the business from non-operating sources like proceeds from the sale of long-term assets, capital brought by the proprietor, sum received as a loan or from debenture holders etc. In contrast revenue receipts are the result of firm's routine activities during the financial year, which includes sales, commission, interest on investment.
-Capital receipts differ from … [Read more...]
+Capital Receipt is described as the money brought to the business from non-operating sources like proceeds from the sale of long-term assets and capital brought by the proprietor.
+These receipts do not affect the company's profit or loss.
+In contrast, revenue receipts are the result of the firm’s routine activities during the financial year, which include sales, commission, and interest on investment.
+These receipts affect … [Read more...]

-The occurence of expenditure during the course of business is very natural.
-Generally, expenditure is incurred to increase the efficiency of business and further returns.
-These are braodly classified into two categories, i.e. capital expenditure and revenue expenditure.
-Capital Expenditure is an expense made to acquire an asset or improve the capacity of the asset.
-Conversely, revenue expenditure implies the routine expenditure, that is incurred in the day to day business activities.
-The most … [Read more...]
+The occurrence of expenditure during the course of business is very natural.
+These are broadly classified into two categories, i.e. capital expenditure and revenue expenditure.
+Capital Expenditure is the one which a company incurs to acquire an asset or improve the capacity of the asset or repay long-term liability.
+Conversely, revenue expenditure implies the routine expenditure, that the company incurs to undertake day-to-day operations.
+Introduction Basically, we use the word 'capital' for … [Read more...]

 Difference Between Purchase Order and Invoice